AccuWeather Forecast for San Francisco, San Jose, Oakland, and Bay Area - Mash Viral

-SAN FRANCISCO (KGO) – Much of the Bay Area is subject to wind recommendations due to strong gusty winds that develop overnight.
+SAN FRANCISCO (KGO) – A wind report was issued by the National Weather Service from 7 am to 7 am on Monday.
+Winds will be gusty from north to northeast at 20-25 mph around the bay.

-VIDEO: Meteorologist Drew Tuma has your AccuWeather forecast for the Bay Area.
+VIDEO: Meteorologist Lisa Argen has your AccuWeather forecast for the Bay Area.

-Sometimes gusts above 30 miles per hour are expected, which can plunge the branches of the tree and lead to power cuts.
-The lows fall in the upper 30s to 40s.
+In the North Bay Mountains maximum gusts of up to almost 80 km / h are possible.
+The SF peninsula and coastline, the Coastal North Bay, the East Bay Valleys and the Santa Cruz Mountains will also experience winds from N to northeast with gusts of 15 to 30 miles per hour.
+St. Helena had a wind blast of 87 mph last night!

 temperatures: